itsjohncs/GrassyKnight/README.md

 **tl;dr**: Leave this set to `false` unless you're helping with the development of the mod.

-GrassPls normally uses a big list to know what is grass and what is not grass (ex: Elder Bug is an example of a thing that is not grass).
+Grassy Knight normally uses a big list to know what is grass and what is not grass (ex: Elder Bug is an example of a thing that is not grass).
 But there is another option, you can also use a "heuristic" instead (a fancy word that basically means "approximation").

 This heuristic is not as good as the list in most ways.
 However, it is very useful for doing runs that help figure out what objects should be in that big list.